Chart Color Schemes

 Esperance Surrounds ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Esperance Surrounds was found to have a below average cultural diversity, with 82.4% of its population being Australian citizens, born in Australia (82.5%), and speaking English only at home (93.7%).
-Christianity is the dominant religion, comprising 42.6% of Esperance Surrounds' population.
-Notably, Judaism, which makes up 0.1% of Esperance Surrounds' population, is overrepresented compared to the rest of WA (0.1%).
+Esperance Surrounds was found to have a below average level of cultural diversity, with 82.4% of its population being Australian citizens, born in Australia (82.5%), and speaking English only at home (93.7%).
+The predominant religion in Esperance Surrounds is Christianity, comprising 42.6% of the population.
+Notably, Judaism was found to be overrepresented compared to the rest of WA, with 0.1% of Esperance Surrounds' population identifying as Jewish.

 Frequently Asked Questions - Diversity